FIWARE/tutorials.Entity-Relationships/README.md

 ## Creating a one-to-many Relationship

 In databases, foreign keys are often used to designate a one-to-many relationship - for example every shelf is found in a single store and a single store can hold many shelving units.
 In order to remember this information we need to add an association relationship similar to a foreign key.
-Batch processing can again be used to amend the existing the **Shelf** entities to add a `refStore` attribute holding the relationship to each shelf.
+Batch processing can again be used to amend the existing the **Shelf** entities to add a `refStore` attribute holding the relationship to each store.
 According to the FIWARE Data Modelling Guidelines on [linked data](http://fiware-datamodels.readthedocs.io/en/latest/guidelines/index.html#modelling-linked-data), when an entity attribute is used as a link to other entities  it should be named with the prefix `ref` plus the name of the target (linked) entity type.

 The value of the `refStore` attribute corresponds to a URN associated to a **Store** entity itself.